 - (a) A candidate must spend at least 18 months undertaking study and research at the University of Canterbury.
 With support from the senior supervisor, a candidate may apply to the Dean of Postgraduate Research for this period to be reduced.
 Approval will not be granted unless the department/school can show that adequate supervision can be provided, and that the necessary resources are available, or can be made available, to the candidate. - (b) For the remainder of the duration of study and research, a candidate may study away from the University of Canterbury.
-A candidate wishing to undertake study away from Christchurch must complete the "Application to Study Outside Christchurch" form which is available on the Postgraduate Studies website.
-This form must be submitted to the Postgraduate Office well in advance of the planned period of study away from Christchurch
+A candidate wishing to undertake study away from Christchurch must complete the "Application to Study Outside Christchurch" form.
+This form must be submitted to the Postgraduate Office well in advance of the planned period of study away from Christchurch.

-Before being granted approval by the Dean of Postgraduate Research for study away from Christchurch the candidate must demonstrate:

-- a. that he or she has adequate financial means to meet the costs of travel and/or the research. - that if required there are adequate research facilities and supervision at the proposed location, - that there is satisfactory means of communication with the senior supervisor at the University of Canterbury, - that consideration has been given to risks associated with research being conducted at the proposed location.
+- (c) Before being granted approval by the Dean of Postgraduate Research for study away from Christchurch the candidate must demonstrate that: - he or she has adequate financial means to meet the costs of travel and/or the research; and - ii.
+If required there are adequate research facilities and supervision at the proposed location: and - iii. there is satisfactory means of communication with the senior supervisor at the University of Canterbury; and - iv. consideration has been given to risks associated with research being conducted at the proposed location.